VHD (file format): Native VHD Boot

 Native VHD Boot refers to the ability of a physical computer to mount and boot from an operating system contained within a VHD.
 Windows 7 Enterprise and Ultimate editions support this ability, both with and without a host operating system present.
 Windows Server 2008 R2 is also compatible with this feature.

-Even, there is a technique by which VHD can be indexed in the BCD entry of windows and it is a constructive way to install and run Windows on VHD without any third-party Virtual box.
+Later, both Windows 10 Home and Windows 10 Pro support the VHD/VHDX Boot feature.

 Limitations

-The VHD format has a built-in limitation of just under 2 TiB (2040 GiB) for the size of any dynamic or differencing VHDs.
+The VHD format has a built-in limitation of just under 2 TiB (2048 GiB) for the size of any dynamic or differencing VHDs.
 This is due to a sector offset table that only allows for the maximum of a 32-bit quantity.
 It is calculated by multiplying 232 by 512 bytes for each sector.

 The C×H×S formula in the VHD specification allows a maximum of 65535×16×255 sectors.
 About 127 GiB is also the limit for VHDs in Windows Virtual PC.
 For fewer than 65535×16×63 sectors (about 31 GiB) the CHS-value in the VHD footer uses a minimum of H = 4 and a maximum of H = 16 heads with S = 17, 31, or 63 sectors per track.
 The CHS algorithm then determines C = (T/S)/H. The specification does not discuss cases where the CHS value in the VHD footer does not match the (virtual) CHS geometry in the Master Boot Record of the disk image in the VHD.
 Microsoft Virtual Server (also Connectix derived) has this limitation using virtual IDE drivers but 2 TiB if virtual RAID or virtual SCSI drivers are used.